bcgov/jag-rsbc-digital-forms-viirp-integration/README.md

 | Application Server | Spring Boot / Tomcat      |
 | Runtime            | BC DevOps OpenShift      |

-### Building the application

-TBD

 ### Running the application

 **1. Using Eclipse or Spring Tool Suite 4 (STS4)**

-- Import as a Maven project from the root level.
-Dependent API should load automatically.
+- Import as a Maven project from digitalforms (parent) level.
+Dependent API and Specification modules should load automatically.

-- Create a run configuration for the POM:
+- Create a run configuration for the parent POM:

 	- clean install package